SystemFw/blog/content/staging/programs-as-values-draft.md

-then with transformOutput, and expand a bit on why nothing happens (annoying detour to show the printing) andThen gives a starting point, recall from part III introduce chain introduce chainNested need an example for pure, maybe retry?
+then with transformOutput, and expand a bit on why nothing happens (annoying detour to show the printing) andThen gives a starting point, recall from part III introduce chain introduce chainNested (possibly after pure) need an example for pure, example: retry, read a line, only return it if less than 10 characters